-Mismanaging money is one of the most common reasons small businesses fail.
+Mismanaging money is one of the most common reasons small businesses, sole traders and contractors fail.
 Our step-by-step guide will help you stay on top of your finances.

-Your business model is the way your business is going to operate and make money — however much you want it to make.
-It helps you identify how much money you’ll need to start up and what your income needs to be to cover costs and make a profit.
+Your business model is the way you or your business is going to operate and make money — however much you want to make.
+It helps you identify how much money you’ll need to get started and what your income needs to be to cover costs and make a profit.

 Now you know how much money you need to cover your costs and make a profit.
 The budget is where you set your goals and a plan for how you’re going to get there.